How do I become a volunteer?

 View this page on our site

-None, other than liking kids and having an interest in helping them succeed in school.
-Teachers appreciate a volunteer who is dependable and flexible!
+None, other than enjoying students and having an interest in helping them succeed in school.
+Teachers appreciate a volunteer who is dependable, non-judgmental and flexible!
 (Needs may vary from week to week in some classrooms.)

 What is the time commitment?

-We request that our volunteers make a commitment of at least one hour a week for the school year to provide continuity and consistency for the teachers and students.
+We request that our volunteers make a commitment of at least two hours a week for the school year to provide continuity and consistency for the teachers and students.
 However, most of our volunteers spend several hours a week in the classroom.

 What will I be doing in the classroom?

 In most cases, the classroom teacher will direct the volunteer.
 Activities may include individual tutoring (1:1), small group instruction, and/or special projects.
-Volunteers who work in high schools, generally are placed in AVID classrooms, in after school tutoring programs or in special programs such as COMPASS .
-MCSV collaborates with the COMPASS program; tutors support COMPASS students during their tutorial time.
+Volunteers who work in high schools, generally are placed in AVID classrooms, in after school tutoring programs or in special programs.

 Do you have after school programs available?